yoshuki43/k-nomp/README.md

 If your pool uses ZNY-NOMP let us know and we will list your website here.

-### Some pools using ZNY-NOMP or node-stratum-yescrypt-0.5-module:
+### Some pools using ZNY-NOMP or node-stratum-pool module:

 * [mofumofu.me - BitZeny Mining Pool](https://zny.mofumofu.me/)
 * [人のプール](https://mining.zinntikumugai.xyz/)